Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 The main things to see when visiting the Vatican are Saint Peter’s Basilica and the Vatican Museums.

-Just try not to plan any other big visit like another museum, or the Coloseum for that day, as you will be pretty exhausted.
-Instead, take a VIP Colosseum Underground Tour with Roman Forum & Palatine Hill on a separate day.
+Just try not to plan any other big visit like another museum or archeological site like the Colosseum for the day you visit the Vatican, as you will be pretty exhausted.

-Saint Peter’s Basilica is a Renaissance-era church and one of the world’s largest.
+Saint Peter’s Basilica is a Renaissance-era church and by many standards, the world’s largest.

 The Vatican is a basilica but not a cathedral, as it does not have its own bishop.